 A call number search searches only the call numbers and folder numbers for the collection.

 If you would like to search for a phrase, for example Abraham Lincoln, please put the phrase in quotes: “Abraham Lincoln”.
 This will conduct a search ONLY on the particular phrase.
 Please note that proper names in subject headings are in reverse order, for example, “Lincoln, Abraham” so a search for “Abraham Lincoln” would omit the subject card for him in the collection.

 The search function for this database defaults to an “AND” search, thereby searching for all of the multiple words you might put in the search box.
 You can do an “OR” search by typing the word OR between the various words you include in the search box; this will return results that have one or the other of the words within the entry.
 You can also do a “NOT” search, or negative search, by putting an exclamation point before the term you would like to exclude.
 If you wanted to search slavery, but not slavery in Kentucky, your search could be: slavery !Kentucky.

 The Filson Historical Society is a unique venue that blends the historic with the modern and provides a stunning background for any event.
 Several areas of the campus are available to be rented for dinners, retreats, meetings, receptions, parties, or weddings.
 The venues have access to 74 free parking spaces and wifi, as well as small catering areas.
 All of the Filson’s facilities have accessible parking.

 1310 S. 3rd St., Louisville, KY 40208 (502) 635-5083

 The Filson is temporarily closed to the public to protect our staff, volunteers, and patrons during the coronavirus pandemic.
-All events are currently postponed or virtual; to register for our live virtual events, please visit our Events Page; for information on recorded lectures and other activities, please visit us online at Bringing History Home.
+All events are currently being held virtually; to register for our live virtual events, please visit our Events Page; for information on recorded lectures and other activities, please visit us online at Bringing History Home.